1. Submission procedure and workflow

 - The authors should do their best to avoid errors in experimental design, data presentation, interpretation, etc. However, should they nevertheless discover a serious error in the MS (before or after publication), they must alert the Peer Community Journal.

-- None of the data presented in the MS have been fabricated or distorted, and no valid data have been excluded.
-Images shown in figures have not been manipulated to give readers a false impression.
+- None of the data presented in the MS has been fabricated or distorted, and no valid data have been excluded.
+Images shown in the figures have not been manipulated to give readers a false impression.

 - The study results have been interpreted objectively.
 Any findings that run contrary to the authors’ point of view are discussed in the MS.

-- The article does not, to the best of the authors’ knowledge, contain anything that is libelous, illegal, infringes anyone’s copyright or other rights, or poses a threat to public safety.
+- The article does not, to the best of the authors’ knowledge, contain anything that is libellous, illegal, infringes anyone’s copyright or other rights, or poses a threat to public safety.

 - All sources of funding for the study described in the MS should be reported.